Origin of the Case

 Once the first instance sentence was pronounced, the defendant filed an appeal remedy and an annulment remedy against the resolution.
 The Temuco’s Appeal Court, through sentence dated December 23, 2015, rejected both remedies and confirmed the first instance sentence.

-Against this latter resolution, the defendant presented an annulment remedy before the Supreme Court, invoking as
+Against this latter resolution, the defendant presented an annulment remedy before the Supreme Court, invoking as main argument, an incorrect application of the rules of the Law 18,010 about money lending operations.

 The remedies were rejected by the Supreme Court though sentence dated September 27, 2016, based on the following reasoning: